hijknight/rock-paper-scissors/README.md

 ## Contributing

 We welcome contributions!
-Follow these steps to contribute:
+To contribute:

 1. Fork this repository.
 2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push them to your fork.
+3. Push your changes and open a Pull Request.
-4. Open a pull request describing your changes.

-For feature requests or feedback, please open an issue on the GitHub repository.
+For feature requests or issues, please open a GitHub issue.

 ---

 ## License

 This project is distributed under the MIT License.
-See the `LICENSE` file for more details.
+See the `LICENSE` file for details.